tommy-mor/go-valve-query/README.md

 - [Go](https://golang.org/dl/) 1.15+ should be installed.
 - Clone this repo.
-- Run `go build` to compile the binary.
+- Run `go build -o go-valve-query` to compile the binary.

 ## License